Changing architecture for dynamic node spinup

 5) crunch-dispatch-slurm (crunch v2) will put jobs in the queue using sbatch and use the similar --mincpus, --mem settings.

-#3 Updated by Peter Amstutz over 1 year ago
+#3 Updated by Peter Amstutz almost 2 years ago

 Because there will be changes required to several interacting components (slurm config, nodes table on api server, crunch-dispatch, and node manager) it may be impossible to change each component separately in a way that is simultaneously compatible with both the current way of doing things and the proposed approach.
 We could do this in big-bang feature branch that touches everything at once.
 Alternately, we can implement the changes in a default deactivated state and then flip a configuration switch to enable them all once everything is deployed.